Twisting the knee can cause a common knee injury known as a torn meniscus. Treatment sometimes includes surgery.

 An abdominal aortic aneurysm is a dangerous condition in which a part of your body's main artery (aorta) is enlarged and in danger of rupturing.

->

-> Absence (petit mal) seizures typically last only a few seconds, but can occur hundreds of times a day.
+Absence seizures typically last only a few seconds, but can occur dozens of times a day.

->

-> Surgery is a common treatment for an Achilles tendon rupture, and you'll need a few months to heal and get back to normal.
+Surgery is a common treatment for an Achilles tendon rupture, and you'll need a few months to heal and get back to normal.

 An active life that includes sports may also include the risk of a torn ACL.
 Reduce your risk, and know when to get treatment.